MinimSecure/unum-sdk/README-integrators.md

 5. Check crash reports for the new hardware type.
 6. Check that the mobile app works with the new hardware kind.

+### 6GHz Support
+The unum-sdk code has been updated with changes to support reporting 6Ghz telemetry to the cloud.

+New interface kind enums have been added in src/unum/util/util_common.h
+* UNUM_INTERFACE_KIND_HOME6
+* UNUM_INTERFACE_KIND_GUEST6
+* UNUM_INTERFACE_KIND_MESH6

+A new radio kind enum has been added in src/unum/util/util_common.h
+* UNUM_RADIO_KIND_6

+An agent implementation that runs on a 6Ghz capable device should also add the “6ghz-capable” flag to its features.txt file found under ./files/PLATFORM_NAME in the unum source directory.

+An agent implementation must ensure that one of the 6Ghz enums is used to identify telemetry captured from a 6Ghz interface.
+In short, this means ensuring that the function util_get_interface_kind() returns the proper interface enum given an interface name.
+For an example, see the util_get_interface_kind() implementation in src/unum/util/lede_generic/util_platform.c.

+An agent implementation must also ensure that UNUM_RADIO_KIND_6 is used in radio telemetry captured from a 6Ghz radio.
+In short, this means ensuring that the function util_get_radio_kind() returns the proper radio enum given the interface name.
+For an example, see the util_get_radio_kind() implementation in src/unum/util/lede_generic/util_platform.c.

+A good way to test that telemetry is being identified properly is to build and run the agent in debug mode (by adding UNUM_DEBUG=1 to the make invocation) and then running the following test cases:

+For ensuring that wireless scan telemetry is properly identified with respect to radio kind run the following command:

+unum -m t13

+And check to see that the “kind” field reported is correct for each radio entry.
+In this example the first radio, phy0, is a 5Ghz radio and so has a kind enum of UNUM_RADIO_KIND_5, which is value 0.
+The second radio, phy1, is a 6Ghz radio and so has a kind enum of UNUM_RADIO_KIND_6 which is value 2.

+{
+	“radios”: [
+	{
+		“name”: “phy0”,
+		“kind”: 0,
+		“scanlist”: [
+		…
+		…
+		…
+		]
+	},
+		“name”: “phy1”,
+		“kind”: 2,
+		“scanlist”: [
+		…
+		…
+		…
+		]
+	}

+Also run the following command to ensure radio kind is properly set in radio telemetry

+unum -m t12

+{
+	“radio”: [
+	{
+		“name”: “phy0”,
+		“channel”: 36,
+		“extras”: {
+			“hwmode”: “11nac”,
+			“country”, “US”,
+			“kind”, 0
+		},
+	…
+	…
+	…
+	},
+		“name”: “phy1”,
+		“channel”: 5,
+		“extras”: {
+			“hwmode”: “11nac”,
+			“country”, “US”,
+			“kind”, 2
+		},
+	…
+	…
+	…

+To check that interface telemetry is properly identified, run the following command and ensure that all interfaces have been identified with the proper interface enum

+unum -m t10
+{
+	…
+	…
+	“interfaces”: [
+      {
+	…
+	},
+	{
+		“Ifname”: “wlan0”,
+		…
+		…
+		“kind”: 1,
+		…
+		…
+	},
+		{
+		“Ifname”: “wlan1”,
+		…
+		…
+		“kind”: 12,
+		…
+		…
+	},